Landlords vs Tenants – Rights and Obligations

 • Make sure that he/she does not damage the property,

-• Inform the landlord of who is living in the property,
+• Let the landlord know who is living in the property,

 • Behave responsibly and not engage in anti-social behaviour,